pickyourtrail_logo

 9. Sicily & Sardinia

-Sicily and Sardinia are the two largest islands of Italy.
-Sicily dazzles with Greek temples, volcanic Mount Etna, and some of the boldest food in Italy.
+Italy’s two largest islands offer very different experiences.
+Sicily dazzles with Greek temples, volcanic Mount Etna, and some of Italy’s boldest food.
 Sardinia offers crystalline waters that rival the Caribbean.
-If you are planning a 10-day trip, these places are worthwhile to add to your Italy itinerary.
-It is best for history, food, and offbeat travel.
+Both are worth adding if you’re planning a longer Italy itinerary with room for history, food, and off-the-beaten-path travel.

 • Best Time to Visit: May–June and September–October